scrapjs/imagine/readme.md

 * resurrector.js
 * illusory-data.js
 * illusionist.js
-* illusion.js
+* illusion.js-->

-Now the proccess of making site looks something like:
+My proccess of making site looks something like this:

 1. Do design or sketches
 2. Do markup